Prince of Peoria: Development

-The series was created by Nick Stanton and Devin Bunje who also acted as writers, showrunners, and executive producers.
-Additional executive producers included Sharla Sumpter Bridgett.
+The series was created by Gamer's Guide to Pretty Much Everything creators Devin Bunje and Nick Stanton, who also acted as writers, showrunners, and executive producers.
+Additional executive producers included Sharla Sumpter Bridgett and Tim Story.

 Casting

 On April 2, 2018, it was announced that Gavin Lewis, Theodore Barnes, Shelby Simmons, and Cynthia Kaye McWilliams had joined the main cast.